Trustee Audit Guide

 - Local Union Annual Financial Report

-- Surety Bond Report and Certificate of Coverage
+- Surety Bond Report

 The Financial Standards Code requires that all money received be deposited directly in an insured bank account, in the name of the affiliate.
 Deposits should be recorded in the Cash Book, indicating date received, from whom, for what and the number of members for which per capita tax or dues is received.
 Deposit and date of deposit should be recorded in the checkbook.
 Duplicate deposit slips and copies of the receipt transmittal documents (e.g., dues deduction rosters, rebate summaries, copies of deposited checks) should be retained.